(Extracted from the Corporate Governance Report contained in the Company's 2017/18 Annual Report dated 13 September 2018)

-During the year ended 30 June 2016, the Nomination Committee reviewed the structure, size and composition of the Board, the retirement and re-election of Directors (including two Independent Non-Executive Directors who have served the Company for more than nine years), and the appointment of an Executive Director.
+During the year ended 30 June 2018, the Nomination Committee reviewed the structure, size and composition of the Board.
+It also reviewed the retirement and re-election of Directors, including two Independent Non-Executive Directors who have served the Company for more than nine years, and recommended the appointment of an Independent Non-Executive Director to the Board.
 The Committee held a meeting during the year and the attendance records of the members at the meeting are set out below:

 All Directors have formal letters of appointment setting out the key terms of their appointments.
 In accordance with the Articles of Association, new Director appointed by the Board shall hold office until the next following AGM or general meeting of the Company and shall then be eligible for re-election.
 In addition, one-third of the Directors are required to retire from office by rotation and are eligible for re-election at each AGM and each Director should be subject to retirement by rotation at least once every three years.
 Non-Executive Directors (including Independent Non-Executive Directors) will be subject to a term of approximately two years commencing from the date of the AGM at which they are re-elected and expiring at the AGM to be held two years thereafter, and they shall be eligible for re-election at that AGM for a like term upon the expiry of their term of office.
 In addition, when an Independent Non-Executive Director proposed for re-election has served the Company for more than nine years, his or her re-election will be subject to a separate resolution to be approved at the AGM.